burntnut/spinning-block/README.md

 ![Preview](preview.gif)

 ------------------
-also this idea was taken from the spinning c donut
+also this idea was inspired by the spinning c donut